ultraq/thymeleafjs/README.md

 ### Dialect

-A basic class that is used as a template for implementing dialects that contain processors to expand Thymeleaf's functionality.
+A basic class that is used as a template for implementing dialects that contain processors and expression objects to expand Thymeleaf's functionality.
 The [Standard Dialect](#standarddialect) is itself an instance of `Dialect`.

+To add processors, create a class that extends `Dialect`, and add either a `processors` property or getter which is an array of processors.

+To add expression objects, extend `Dialect` and add either a `expressionObjects` property or getter which is an object whose keys are the expression object names (starting with `#` as the convention from Thymeleaf) and the values are the expression objects.

 ### AttributeProcessor